kaushikkuberanathan/kaushikkuberanathan/README.md

 - Systems must work **under pressure**
 - Decisions must be **clear and explainable**
 - Tools should reduce **cognitive load**, not add to it

 ---

+## Product Philosophy

+I believe the best products reduce complexity, increase confidence, and help people make better decisions.

+Whether I'm building digital commerce platforms, AI-powered systems, or youth sports tools, I focus on creating experiences that are intuitive, transparent, and trustworthy.

+AI is most valuable when it amplifies human judgment rather than replacing it.

+---